cassis-squad/Cassis_Squad/README.md

 ## Indoor locator via wifi

-Our team is developing a robot🤖: that, through the **triangulation** 📐 of the different WiFi networks of our school, is able to **orient** itself within the school buildings 🏫.
+Our team is developing a robot🤖 that, through the **triangulation** 📐 of the different WiFi networks of our school, is able to **orient** itself within the school buildings 🏫.

 ## Project Chart 🚀